Johnson-Jeeva/n8n_project/README.md

-# Lead Recovery & Notification System
+# Lead Follow-up & Notification System

 This project is a simple automation system to handle incoming leads.
 It uses:
 - Webhooks to receive lead data